Use Your GI Bill Benefits For Flight School

-We have a community college program and a direct funding option.
+We have a community college program and also offer vocational flight training using the Post-9/11 GI Bill.
 We explain everything below, but it’s a good idea to give us a call so that we can help you decide what’s best for you.
 To read one of our flight instructor’s first-hand account of using his GI Bill benefits for flight training, check out this Rotorcraft Pro article.

 We are approved under our accredited name, Airman’s Proficiency Center, which is a division of Hillsboro Aero Academy accredited by the Accrediting Commission of Career Schools and Colleges.